Timendus/chip-8-bad-apple/README.md

 Smelling the finish line, I tried reducing the number of bits that the Huffman codebook is allowed to use.
 I could previously shave off 1000 - 2000 bytes with this trick, but now that the overall size is reduced a lot, this only had an impact of a couple hundred bytes.
+So no dice there.

 So finally, sort of as a hack, I added an additional encoding step that just randomly throws away small changes in the diff.
 Because each frame tries very